Rz-mOG/RZ-M/README.md

-To use you to exact path this only works on lesson go to console or pres ctrl+shift+i then when you are on console press ctrl+L to clear the console you must clear then past the code
+To use you to exact path this only works on lesson go to console or pres ctrl+shift+i then when you are on console press ctrl+L to clear the console you must clear then past the code and keep pasting the code until you reach the summary